HalynaPetrova/HalynaPetrova/README.md

 - 🔭 I’m currently working on a service for watching and saving movies with Flask
 - 🌱 I recently have started learning more about ERP Development, especially Odoo
 - ⛰️ I climbed the Everest Base Camp
-- 👟 I Half Marathons Runner
+- 👟 I run half marathons
-- 🐱 I cat parent
+- 🐱 I cat mom

 ### 🛠️ A few Technologies I use
 `🐍 Python` `🌐 Django` `🕸️ REST` `🧪 Flask` `⚡ FastAPI` `🪶 SQLite` `🐘 PostgreSQL` `🔧 Pytest` `💳 Stripe` `🐟 Docker`